Skip to main content

 In terms of books, it places a spotlight on select classics as well as recent accessions to the Center’s renowned Ralph W. Tyler Collection.* In terms of ghosts, current fellows reflect upon impactful and inspiring “Ghosts in the Study” – former fellows who occupied their offices (called studies at CASBS) at some point since the Center’s 1954-55 inaugural year.

-View all installments in the partnership
+View all installments in the partnership (link is external)

 Special Essays

-• Public Books published an edited transcript of an episode of the CASBS podcast Human Centered, "Developing AI Like Raising Kids."
+• Public Books published an edited transcript of an episode of the CASBS podcast (link is external) Human Centered, "Developing AI Like Raising Kids."
 It features a conversation between Alison Gopnik and Ted Chiang on the profound ways that we humans care for one another, and what these practices might teach us about how we care for thinking machines.

 Recent Accessions to the Tyler Collection